shinokada/svelte-ant-design-icons/README.md

 | ariaLabel               | file name            |
 | strokeColor for twotone | currentColor or #333 |
 | insideColor for twotone | #E6E6E6 or #D9D9D9   |

+## IDE support

+If you are using an LSP-compatible editor, such as VSCode, Atom, Sublime Text, or Neovim, hovering over a component name will display a documentation link, props, and events.

 ## Icon names